-Qualified Opinion
+Opinion

-We have audited the financial statements of GOLDEN RURAL BANK OF THE PHILIPPINES, INC. (the "Bank") which comprise the statements of financial position as of December 31, 2023 and 2022, and the related statements of comprehensive income (loss), statements of changes in equity and statements of cash flows for the years then ended, and notes to the financial statements, including material accounting policies and other explanatory information.
+We have audited the financial statements of GOLDEN RURAL BANK OF THE PHILIPPINES, INC. (the "Bank") which comprise the statements of financial position as of December 31, 2024 and 2023, and the related statements of comprehensive income (loss), statements of changes in equity and statements of cash flows for the years then ended, and notes to the financial statements, including material accounting policies and other explanatory information.

-In our opinion, except for the effect on the financial statements of the matters described in the basis for qualified opinion paragraph, the financial statements present fairly, in all material respects, the financial position of the Bank as at December 31, 2023 and 2022, and its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standard (PFRS), and as modified by the application of the financial reporting reliefs issued by the Bangko Sentral ng Pilipinas (BSP) and approved by Securities and Exchange Commission (SEC), as described in Note 2 to the financial statements.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Bank as at December 31, 2024 and 2023, and its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Standards (PFRS) Accounting Standards.

-Basis for Qualified Opinion
+Basis for Opinion